Grady County Rural Water District #3

 Memberships are terminated for FOR LIFE under Color of Law in violation of Due Process and the ADA.

 There is no water treatment schedule; it's a chloramine drip at the wells.
-There is a concentration of chemical in certain spots due to dead lines not being flushed because there is no valve.
+There is a concentration of chemical in certain spots due to dead lines not being flushed because there is no flush valve.

 Members are accused of having unconfirmed leaks that we have to pay for.
+This is due to faulty meters that need to be changed.

 They will not allow the town park to have a restroom; they refuse to do the plumbing and argue that they don't want to scrub toilets.